Admitted vs. Non-Admitted Insurance

 Because surplus lines insurance products are not subject to rating regulations at the state level, they can have an advantage over admitted insurers because they have the freedom to be more creative and responsive about the types of coverage they offer.

 Depending on the situation and type of insurance of the non-admitted insurance product, the rates may be more expensive than a standard insurer's rates but may provide insurance coverage that a standard insurer would not be willing to provide.

 The State provides protection to consumers who are insured with admitted insurance if the insurance company is unable to pay it's claims or losses, in the case of bankruptcy, for example.
 The biggest difference between the admitted insurer and the non-admitted insurer is that the non-admitted insurer does not have that financial backing from the State.

-The fact that non-admitted insurers can set their own rates and are not subject to the local regulations on rate issues may allow the insurer to collect the appropriate premiums by charging the rate appropriate to the risk, which in turn may help them to be more profitable in general.
-This may give these non-admitted insurers strong financial stability.
-You should always check the financial stability of an insurance company whether admitted or not.
+Non-admitted insurers can set their rates and are not subject to the local regulations on rate issues.
+It may allow the insurer to collect the appropriate premiums by charging the rate appropriate to the risk, which in turn may help them to be more profitable in general.
+It may give these non-admitted insurers strong financial stability.
+You should always check the financial stability of an insurance company, whether admitted or not.

 Useful Information on Non-Admitted Insurance